roshaneforde/roshaneforde/README.md

 ## Hi, I'm Roshane :relaxed:

-I'm a Full-Stack Web Developer with 5 years of experience building WordPress themes and plugins.
-I'm also proficient in developing web applications using Laravel, Vue JS, and React JS.
+I'm a Web Developer with 5 years of experience building WordPress themes and plugins.
+I'm also proficient in developing web applications using Laravel, Vue.js, and React.js.
 I appreciate working with brilliant people, crafting software that brings value to customers, and constantly improving my skills.

 ### Languages and Tools :hammer_and_wrench: